andude10/SecurePass/README.md

 # SecurePass

-Password manager application.
+Password manager.
 On login, if the master-password is correct, the SQLite database is decrypted.
 On exit, the database is encrypted back.

 ## The application has the following features: